 General Index has been observing the issues caused by over-reliance in a single benchmark as well as the volatility and unexpected results seen in times of stress near expiration of the contracts.
 Recent examples include physical backwardation in Brent at times of global surplus or negative values at Cushing due to its geography.
 Those challenges are inherent but become further magnified when the market suddenly changes.

 The GCX index reflects the respective production volumes of crudes which price off or link to the three main tradeable benchmarks - Brent, WTI and Oman - via their respective liquid futures contracts, and the impact their output has on the associated contractual linkages.

 These three instruments drive the flat price and their interplay determines, via differentials, how the oil is traded and shipped globally.
-GX has estimated the impact of these contracts based on oil production figures published by the International Energy Agency and set a percentage allocated to each contract.
-GX reviews these allocations annually and modifies the allocations after a period of notice.
-This re-weighting ensures the GX crude series is always representative of current global trade.
+General Index has estimated the impact of these contracts based on oil production figures published by the International Energy Agency and set a percentage allocated to each contract.
+General Index reviews these allocations annually and modifies the allocations after a period of notice.
+This re-weighting ensures the General Index crude series is always representative of current global trade.

 The supporting Cross Atlantic Crude Index (CAXC), part of the Cross Atlantic crude and products series, provides a regular snapshot of the trading dynamics between Europe and North America.
 Read more